tahir-hassan/Clock/README.md

 A desktop clock written in C# based on [this dyclassroom.com tutorial](https://www.dyclassroom.com/csharp-project/how-to-create-a-digital-clock-in-csharp-using-visual-studio).

+# Timer

+This is a desktop timer written in C# based on the clock mentioned above.

 ## Setting an Icon

 I am setting the icon of the application in two places: